Do you find sending business proposals to be a burden that leads you to tears?

 Transition examples: “For example”, “ In addition”, “On the other hand”, “At the same time”.

 Good organization includes also ordering information from the most important to the least important, or from the least controversial to the most controversial, etc.

 Note: Decide what information in your business writing is critical, desirable, and unnecessary — then organize your business writing accordingly.

-Whether you’re creating a proposal, an email, or a press release — there are many things to consider if you don’t want to make the most common business mistakes.
+Whether you’re creating a proposal, an email, or a press release — there are many things to consider if you want to avoid the most common business mistakes.

 Remember that it is essential to know what you're trying to achieve with your writing.

 Otherwise, your words will fall flat — and so will your success.